-snjezana.husinec@pravo.hr irena.horvatic.cajko@pravo.hr
+irena.horvatic.bilic@pravo.hr

 This elective course is structured as a follow-up course, the fifth course, after having attended four mandatory courses of German language of law in the first and second year of studies.
 However, the course is open for all other interested domestic and Erasmus students, whose general knowledge of German language is at least on the level B2.
 Starting from basic knowledge about legal systems in German speaking countries and from key legal terms in German, the aim of the course is to provide students with the opportunity of analysing original legal documents in the German language, such as contracts, cases, laws and other regulations.
-Through the analysis of authentic text students gain an insight into their structure, style and use in the context of different legal businesses.
+Through the analysis of authentic text students gain an insight into style in the context of different legal their structure, and 1150 businesses.